 3. American Express Business Explorer, Citi Prestige Visa Infinite credit cards

-(Note that the Business Explorer Card is different to the personal AMEX Explorer Card, which is currently offering 50,000 Gateway points as a sign-up bonus, equal to 37,500 Velocity points.)
+(Note that the Business Explorer Card is different to the personal AMEX Explorer Card, which offered 50,000 Gateway points (37,500 Velocity points) as a sign-up bonus until January 29 2018, but which now offers 100,000 Gateway points, equal to 75,000 Velocity points.)

 Over at Citibank, 150,000 bonus Citibank Rewards points on its $700/year Citi Prestige credit card – worth 75,000 Velocity points after a 2:1 conversion – for customers who apply by January 21 2018 and spend $3,000 on purchases within 90 days of card approval.